jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/arduino/instruction-loop-sample.md

 The if statement inside the loop is executed once and serves only one purpose: to prevent an empty loop.
 Without this, the compiler would detect that the loop does nothing and simply optimize it away.

-When you press Compile, the Arduino IDE generates:
+When you press Compile, the Arduino IDE generates files compatible to the processor used, here ATmega328P:

 * An ELF file: your compiled program, including debug information (like which lines generated which opcodes).
 * A HEX file: a stripped-down, minimal version that gets uploaded to your Nano.